 This project is based on problem 5.16 in Wu, which is, in turn, based on Problem 4.14.
 (Please read both problem over carefully before continuing to read this assignment.)
 However, instead of using a drawClock method in the applet as suggested in Wu, you will use the Clock class that you developed for Lab 4.
-Thus, your program will consist of a minimum of two objects: an applet and a clock.
+Thus, your program must consist of a minimum of two objects: an applet and a clock.
 The constructor method for the applet should create the clock object, use add() to add it to itself, and set its bounds appropriately.
-The actionPerformed method of the applet, which is called when the user presses Enter after entering a time, will call the clock's setTime() method with the new values entered by the user.
-As was the case in Lab 4, the clock's setTime() method will include a call to repaint() that will cause it to be redrawn with the new setting.
+The actionPerformed method of the applet, which is called when the user presses Enter after entering a time, will call the clock's method for setting the time, with the new values entered by the user.
+(This means that the applet must be made an action listener for the text fields).
+As was the case in Lab 4, the clock's time-setting method will include a call to repaint() that will cause it to be redrawn with the new setting.